kiminh/kNNBandit/README.md

 # kNN Bandit
-This repository contains the code needed to reproduce the experiments of the paper
+This repository contains the code needed to reproduce the experiments of the paper:

 > J. Sanz-Cruzado, P. Castells, E. López.
 A Simple Multi-Armed Nearest-Neighbor Bandit for Interactive Recommendation.
 13th ACM Conference on Recommender Systems (RecSys 2019).
 Copenhagen, Denmark, September 2019.